wallrj/etcd-cluster-operator/docs/contributing.md

 ### End to End tests

-#### Kind

-The end to end tests run, by default, using Kubernetes in Docker (KIND) and are capable of actually executing `etcd` pods.
 These tests are under `internal/test/e2e`.
-These tests should be limited in scope and should only focus on externally visible changes to etcd itself.
+They should be limited in scope and should only focus on externally visible changes to etcd itself.
 This is to avoid the tests causing the implementation becoming too rigid.

 For example an end to end test may create an `EtcdCluster` and assert that it can connect to it from inside the cluster using the expected DNS name.
 Elements of the Kuberentes API that a user might interact with, such as the `status` field on an `EtcdCluster` resource, may also be interacted with.

 Here are some examples of commands which run the end-to-end tests:

+#### Kind

- * `make e2e-kind` will create a new Kind cluster, run all the the end-to-end tests and delete the cluster when the tests are complete.
+ * `make kind docker-build kind-load deploy e2e` will create a new Kind cluster and run all the the end-to-end tests.
- * `make e2e-kind CLEANUP=false` will create a Kind cluster, run the tests and leave the cluster running after the tests complete.
+ * `make docker-build kind-load deploy e2e` will re-use the previous Kind cluster, run the tests
- * `make e2e-kind 'ARGS=-run TestE2E/Parallel/Webhooks'` will run a subset of the end-to-end tests.
+ * `make e2e 'ARGS=-run TestE2E/Parallel/Webhooks'` will run a subset of the end-to-end tests.

-NB If a Kind cluster with the name "etcd-e2e" already exists, that cluster will be re-used.

 #### Minikube

-You can also run the end-to-end tests in an existing cluster.
-For example here's how you might run the tests in a [minikube](https://minikube.sigs.k8s.io/) cluster:
+Here's how you might run the tests in a [minikube](https://minikube.sigs.k8s.io/) cluster:

 ```
 minikube start --cpus=4 --memory=4000mb